Check out this itinerary from past ILP volunteers that will help you make the most of your trip!

 You will not be disappointed if you go to these places, but how would you go about fitting all of them in in only 2 days?
 Check this out!

 Afternoons are the hottest part of the day in Thailand, so trying to find somewhere out of the sun will be your next stop.
-This is where the Chatuchak Market is a good choice!
-Make sure you take a taxi (tuk tuk's may drop you off at random markets) and enjoy the mass amounts of souvenirs and goodies you can buy!
-This market is huge and you will spend many of hours here.
+This is where the Chatuchak Market is a good choice.
+Make sure you take a taxi (tuk tuk's may drop you off at random markets) and enjoy the mass amounts of souvenirs and goodies you can buy.
+This market is huge and you can spend hours and hours here (Make sure you take advantage of the cheap prices when you're at the markets! ).
 Give yourself plenty of time.

 It will most likely be evening by this point and you will be hungry!
 Check out a sky bar and enjoy the view!